Radiative Feedback in Population III Protostellar Growth: HI Shielding \& HII Region Trapping: Results

 The larger stellar mass in the Fiducial run relative to the No-Hshield run (Figure~\ref{fig:mass_accretion}) arises from the inclusion of H\,\textsc{i} shielding.
 H\,\textsc{i} shielding attenuates the incident LW radiation field, reducing H$_2$ photodissociation and preserving higher molecular abundances near the protostar.
 The enhanced H$_2$ fraction strengthens molecular cooling and lowers the gas temperature.
 This reduces thermal pressure support and facilitates more efficient inward mass transport that sustains a higher accretion rate onto the protostar.
 In contrast, when H\,\textsc{i} shielding is absent, stronger LW irradiation suppresses H$_2$ formation, elevates the gas temperature, increases pressure support, and ultimately limits protostellar growth.
 We now quantify each step of this process.

 We begin by examining the cumulative column densities of atomic and molecular hydrogen in both runs shortly after they diverge when $M_* \simeq 100\ \mathrm{M_\odot}$.
-The column density of a species $X$ is defined as:
+The column density of a species $X$ is defined as

 where $n_X$ is the number density of species $X$ and $dl$ is the differential path length element along the chosen pencil-beam direction.
-We compute this integral along a one-cell-wide beam, cast from the sink center in the positive $\hat{x}$ and $\hat{y}$ direction (corresponding to the disk plane) and in the positive $\hat{z}$ direction (corresponding to the polar direction).
+We compute this integral along a one-cell-wide beam, cast from the sink center in the positive $\hat{x}$ and $\hat{y}$ directions (corresponding to the disk plane) and in the positive $\hat{z}$ direction (corresponding to the polar direction).
 In the top panel of Figure~\ref{fig:column}, we show the H\,\textsc{i} column density when $M_* \simeq 100\ \mathrm{M_\odot}$ in the No-Hshield (dashed lines) and Fiducial (solid lines) run, with the inset displaying the corresponding shielding factor of Equation \ref{eq:fHIfit}.
-In both cases, the radial and polar directions exhibit sufficiently large column densities ($N_{\text{H\,\textsc{i}}} \simeq 10^{26-27} \rm{cm ^{-2}}$) that completely shield the incident LW flux, as indicated by the inset showing full shielding.
-This high atomic hydrogen column density results from the conversion of H$_2$ into H\,\textsc{i} through photoionization and photodissociation near the protostar.
+In both cases, the radial and polar directions exhibit sufficiently large column densities ($N_{\rm HI} \simeq 10^{26-27} \mathrm{cm}^{-2}$) that can completely shield the incident LW flux, as indicated by the inset showing full shielding.